Summer Driving Safety Tips

 While most people associate the winter season with hazardous driving conditions, data shows that it’s actually the summer months that prove to be most dangerous.

-With yesterday being the official summer solstice, what better time to discuss summer driving safety?
+With it officially being summer, what better time to discuss summer driving safety?

 Beware summer storms